Find Out Easy Ways to Decorate for the Seasons

 5 simple things to change throughout the seasons.

-This is on the top of my list of an easy change that can have a beautiful impact.
+This is at the top of my list of easy changes that can have a beautiful impact.

 1. Floral

-Fresh flowers in the spring and summer are perfect to brighten up a room.
+Fresh flowers in the spring and summer are a wonderful way to brighten a room.

-Here are some links to some of my favorite kinds of summer and fall flowers.
+Here are some links to my favorite kinds of summer and fall flowers.

-Here’s a link to white fuax flowers, here and here.
+Here’s a link to white faux flowers here and here.

 Sometimes, it’s the only thing you need to spruce up a space in your home.